Is there a downside to being able to find your remote in the dark? Not really.

-I have personally not found this to be true.
+I have personally not found this to be a problem with the Genie Remote.
 All remote buttons will eventually wear to the point where you can’t read what’s on them.
 That’s a normal consequence of wear-and-tear.
 If you look at the Genie Remote in backlit and non-backlit versions you’ll realize that there is actually more printed surface on the backlit one so if some of that screen printing is going to wear off, you’ll still have some left as opposed to a non-backlit remote.

 The other thing people say about the backlit remote is that the buttons are harder to see in regular light.
 Again if you look at this image, totally unretouched other than some light cleanup of the background, you can see that the buttons are plenty easy to read and understand with the backlight off.
-There’s also a button on the side which turns the backlight on so you can see the buttons before you press them if you’re in a low light situation (which is really the whole reason for a backlit remote anyway.)
+There’s also, as I said, a button on the side which turns the backlight on so you can see the buttons before you press them if you’re in a low light situation (which is really the whole reason for a backlit remote anyway.)